 Now, in a world of tabbed browsing where most site-initiated popups are automatically created as new tabs in the same window, perhaps we could just punt on the hard UX challenges and decree that every top-level InPrivate Window is isolated to only itself (and e.g. forbid tearing tabs out of that window).
 It’s hard to say whether the total cost of such a feature would justify the user-perceived benefit.

 Rather than using InPrivate for all scenarios, you might also choose to create extra “ephemeral” profiles that throw away all cookies/cache/credentials/etc every time they’re closed, or you can use the existing-by-default “Guest” account for the same purpose.

-PS: Bonus link Web Sessions test page in case you’d like to explore the behavior described in this post.
+PS: Long ago, I built a Web Sessions test page in case you’d like to explore the behavior described in this post.